offbeatwp/documentation/basics__controllers.md

 ## JSON

-If you action returns an array it will be converted to a JSON string and then echoed to the user.
+If your action returns an array it will be converted to a JSON string and then echoed to the user.
 The content-type will be changed to `application/json` as well.